 Trusts are also the subject of interpleader actions when it is unclear as to who the beneficiaries may be.
 For example, a trust may be established for the benefit of the children of the settlor, i.e., the person who created the trust.
 However, it may be unclear as to whether illegitimate children qualify as well.
 In that situation, the trustee may need to file an interpleader action, just as a life insurance company may file an interpleader when questions arise as to the rightful beneficiary.

-After the disputed funds are deposited with the clerk of the court and the parties are left to assert their claims against one another before the court, which ultimately decides on the rightful beneficiary or the proper allocation of the proceeds.
-If one of the potential claimants fails to take any action, the other claimants receive the life insurance or trust proceeds by default.
+After the disputed funds are deposited with the court, each of the potential claimants need to assert their claim and the court ultimately decides on the rightful beneficiary or the proper allocation of the proceeds.
+If one of the potential claimants fails to take any action, though, the other claimants are likely to receive the life insurance or trust proceeds by default.